sassoftware/esp-kubernetes/AZURE-notes.md

 ## bin/azure-startstop  -- start and stop AKS cluster to avoid charges

 Start or Stop the AKS cluster.
-Stopping the cluster with this command avoids being charges by Microsoft.
+Stopping the cluster with this command avoids being charged by Microsoft.
 Starting/Stopping the cluster can take several minutes.

 ```shell
   [bin]$ ./azure-startstop -?